ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 Git branches allow for non-linear or differing revision histories of a repository.
 At a point in time, you can split your repository into multiple development paths (branches) where you can make different commits in each, typically with the ultimate intention of merging these branches and development changes together at a later time.

-These branches can live on your comuter (local) or on GitHub (remote).
+These branches can live on your computer (local) or on GitHub (remote).
 They are brought together through Git pushes, pulls, and pull requests.
 Pushing is how you transfer changes from your local repository to a remote repository.
 Pulling is how you fetch upstream changes into your branch.
 And pull requests are how you suggest the changes you've made on your branch to the upstream codebase.

 One rule of thumb is for each development feature to have its own development branch until that feature is ready to be added to the upstream codebase.
 This allows you to compartmentalize your pull requests so that smaller working changes can be merged upstream independently of one another.
 For example, you might have a complete or near-complete feature on its own branch with an open pull request awaiting review.
 While you wait for feedback from the team before merging it, you can still work on a second feature on a second branch without affecting your first feature's pull request. **We encourage you to always do your work in a designated branch.**